chiks-04/C-Programs/README.md

 # C-Programs
-I have make some C language programs
+I have made some C language programs and C learning codes.
+Author: Chirag Dube